 (3) WHY DOES THE BODY LOSE EFFICIENCY ?

-A: With T3 formation stopped and available T3 converted to T2, the cells don’t have enough T3 to keep going.
+A: With T3 formation stopped and available T3 changed to T2, there isn’t enough T3 to keep cells going.

 (4) What does reverse T3 do?